Cuomo: 170,000 doses of COVID-19 vaccine expected in NY by Dec. 15

 The cost to distribute the vaccines would be around $1 billion

-Gov. Andrew Cuomo said Wednesday the first 170,000 doses of COVID-19 would be available to health care workers and some sick residents in New York's long-term care facilities as soon as Dec.
+Gov. Andrew Cuomo said Wednesday the first 170,000 doses of the COVID-19 vaccine will be available to health care workers and some sick residents in New York's long-term care facilities as soon as Dec.
 15.

 WHO UPDATES CORONAVIRUS FACE MASK GUIDANCE, SAYS FACE SHIELDS ARE INFERIOR ALTERNATIVE